cedrickchee/personal-website/about.md

 ## Bio
 ### A little more about me.

 Hi, I'm Cedric.
-I am the founder of Trinine, a cloud-based clinical analytics platform using Artificial Intelligence to predict cancer genomics from medical images.
+I am a software engineer, ex-founder of Trinine, and an Antler alumni.
 Prior to Trinine, I was a full stack software engineer at Vintedge, a digital agency.
 I work on the technology team in Singapore and focused on full stack web application and native Android application development for a wide array of business applications in a consulting environment.
 During my career there, I held the roles of software consultant, developer, and technical lead.

 I have over 10 years of web and 3 years of mobile application development experience.
 I believe I have a strong web development fundamentals.
 I have written both server-side and client-side code in many <a href="#programming-language">programming languages</a> for seven companies and many customers.
 I have the ability to come up with increasingly complex and innovative solutions to match business demands.
 I constantly challenge the status quo and trying to find better ways of doing things.
 I love building applications in the most elegant ways.